Train options from Paris to Rome

 How to get from Paris to Rome by train

 Bear in mind that on fast, overnight and regional train services in Italy and France you’ll need to make a reservation in advance and pay a small fee to do so.
 Some places are limited so the earlier you can do this the better.
-Travel on regional trains from Paris to Rome is slower but simpler: simply hop on and off within the countries your pass is valid for.
+Travel on regional trains from Paris to Rome is slower but simpler: just hop on and off within the countries your Eurail Pass is valid for.

 You can read more about traveling between France and Italy by train.